eagle-io/docs/source/topics/device_configuration/libelium_waspmote/index.rst

 Direct Connection
 ~~~~~~~~~~~~~~~~~~
-Refer to our :download:`example Waspmote operating program <./waspmote-3g-eagleio.pde>` for establishing a direct connection to eagle.io.
+Refer to our example Waspmote operating programs for use with 3G :download:`(download) <./waspmote-3g-eagleio.pde>` and 4G modems :download:`(download) <./waspmote-4g-eagleio.pde>` to establish a direct connection to eagle.io.

 Apply the following settings to the variables at the top of the operating program: